All WPS Safeguarding Policies and Procedures are updated on an annual basis - the most recent update was November 2nd 2022

 Children at WPS take part in a range of educational trips and visits throughout the school year.
 Children in Y4 & Y6 attend residential trips to the Kingswood Colomendy Center.

-Miss H Boag - Monroe is the WPS EVC (Educational Visits Co-ordinator) and attends annual training to support this role.
+Miss H Boag - Munroe is the WPS EVC (Educational Visits Co-ordinator) and attends annual training to support this role.

-WPS has adopted the Local Authority Educational Visits Policy for risk assessing trips and visits and submits all risk assessments to the LA via the Evolve system.
+WPS has adopted the Local Authority Educational Visits Policy for risk assessing trips and visits and submits all risk assessments to the LA for approval via the Evolve system.

 Further information to keep your children safe